Data hacked from U.S. government dates back to 1985: U.S. official

 Another U.S. official said the breach was being investigated as a matter of national security, meaning it may have originated from a foreign government.

-The cyber attack was among the most extensive thefts of information on the federal work force, and one U.S. defense official said it was clearly aimed at gaining valuable information for intelligence purposes.
+The cyber attack was among the most extensive thefts of information on the federal work force, and one U.S. defence official said it was clearly aimed at gaining valuable information for intelligence purposes.

 "This is deep.
 The data goes back to 1985," a U.S. official said.
 "This means that they potentially have information about retirees, and they could know what they did after leaving government."